Response

 method:

-from expanse.http.responder import Responder
+from expanse.http.helpers import redirect

 from expanse.http.response import Response

-def profile(responder: Responder) -> Response:
+def profile() -> Response:

-return responder.redirect().to("/me/profile")
+return redirect().to("/me/profile")

 Redirecting to named routes